Package: MsBackendSql

 ## [6,] 105.0420 0

-All data (peaks data or spectra variables) are always retrieved on the fly
+All data (peaks data or spectra variables) are always retrieved on-the-fly

 from the database resulting thus in a minimal memory footprint for the Spectra